qiskit-community/adapt-aqc/docs/running_options_explained.md

 A Qiskit `QuantumCircuit` to be used as the ansatz layers.

 **What problem it aims to solve:** \
-ISL uses by default a thinly-dressed CNOT gate (i.e., CNOT surrounded by 4 single qubit rotations).
+ADAPT-AQC uses by default a thinly-dressed CNOT gate (i.e., CNOT surrounded by 4 single qubit rotations).
 This ansatz is not universal and has not been shown to be objectively better than others, but is a heuristic that originally worked.
 As such it may be valuable to change what ansatz layer is used.